Raindog-Games/PatchworkTotems/README.md

 - New Sewing Machine Block
 - Convert Vanilla totems into patched totems
 - Convert Vanilla pearls into patched pearls
+- Craft patterns of protection that can be exchanged with Sewing Machine for Protection Enchantment Patches

 ## Dependencies:
 - Minecraft: 1.18.2